 What is the Snap in Football?

-The snap begins the moment the center moves the ball in a backwards motion.
-The center may not fake the snap in an attempt to get the defense to jump offsides or the offense will be be penalized with a false start penalty.
+The snap begins the moment the center moves the ball in a backward motion.
+The center is not allowed to fake the snap in an attempt to get the defense to jump offsides, or the offense will be penalized with a false start penalty.
 The moment the snap begins, play may commence and players on both the offense and defense may move past the line of scrimmage.
 After a play ends, the next down in the down cycle begins and a snap will commence the next set of play.